 - Node Quantity Range: the number of nodes will be automatically adjusted within the specified node quantity range, which will not exceed the specified range.

 This number range affects the operation of Adjusting the number of nodes in a node pool.
 For example, when the number of nodes in the current node pool has reached the maximum value within the range, the number of nodes cannot be increased again.

 - Label: the specified label here will be automatically added to nodes created in the node pool to help filter and manage nodes using labels.
 Click New Label to customize the label.

-- Taints: taints are node attributes.
+- Taints: the attributes of the node.
 This parameter is usually used with

 Tolerations.
-You can specify this parameter for all the nodes of the node pool so that Pods that do not meet the relevant conditions cannot be scheduled to these nodes and will be drained from these nodes.
+You can specify this parameter for all the nodes of the node pool so that Pods that do not meet conditions cannot be scheduled to these nodes and are drained from these nodes.

 The value of Taints usually consists of

 - PreferNoSchedule: optional condition.
 A Pod is not likely to be scheduled to a node with a taint that cannot be tolerated by the Pod.

 - NoSchedule: when a node contains a taint, a Pod without the corresponding toleration to the taint will never be scheduled to the node.